simonitalia/location-reminder/README.md

   - Roboelectric (Integration Test Framework)
   - Junit, Mockito (Unit Test Framework)

 # Setup

 ## Installation
 This project's repository can be cloned via git or downloaded as a zip file.

+## Google Maps API Key
+This app requires a Google Maps API key.
+There are 2 parts to adding a Google Maps API key to the project as follows:

+- Google Maps Platform:
+  - Register a free Google Maps API key by following the instructions at: https://developers.google.com/maps/documentation/android-sdk/get-api-key
+  - Copy the API key once generated

+- In the project Repo:
+  - Open the AndroidManifest.xml file,
+  - Replace meta-data tag > android:value "${GOOGLE_MAPS_API_KEY}" with "@string/google_maps_key"
+  - Open the file "google_maps_api.xml" in res > values,
+  - Replace the text API_KEY_HERE with the copied Google Maps API Key,
+  - Rebuild the project

 ## Project Dependencies